 When you need to fix or replace the roof of your business, factory, apartment building, or condo complex, you have to be very careful in the roofing company that you select.
 Commercial roofing is a dangerous job that requires skilled expertise, and should not be left to some random guy you may find on Craigslist.
 Also commercial roofing companies use different materials and methods of application, that sometimes requires special training.
 Rubber roofing and flat roofing is very different from shingling a house, for example.
-There are a few things you can do to make sure you you select the right commercial roofing company.
+There are a few things you can do to make sure you you select the right commercial roofer.

 Warranty: Check out what warranty they offer.
 Commercial warranties are by nature going to be less than a residential warranty, but still the commercial roofing company you select should have a warranty that is at least 5 years.
 Also a good warranty will not be prorated (where you get a reduced amount of coverage each year), although those are getting harder to find.
 And the really good warranties will also cover labor (although those are very rare).
 So a roof warranty is the first thing to look at.